 Simics maintains backward compatibility for checkpoints one major version older than the oldest of the currently supported API versions, i.e. Simics 7 supports loading checkpoints from versions 6 and 5.
 This assumes that the model also supports older checkpoints.

-considered internal and not used directly unless explicitly advised
+internal and not used directly unless explicitly advised to.

 The Simics API can be accessed from C/C++ by including one of the

-can be useful when programming in C/C++.
-These functions are currently
+useful when programming in C/C++.
+These functions are currently not part of

 In a particular Simics major version, some features can be marked as deprecated.
 Deprecations are introduced only in major, not in minor, versions.